 CI/CD Pipeline Integration

-This page describes how teams typically wirefastskill into automation: detect changes, package ZIPs, and publish to a registry or object storage.
-It stays product-focused; adapt steps to GitHub Actions, GitLab CI, Jenkins, or any runner you already use.
+This page describes how teams typically wirefastskill into automation: detect changes, package ZIPs, and optionally publish to a registry.
+Publishing requires a FastSkill build compiled with the registry-publish feature.

 What you can automate